dayronjp/dayronjp/README.md

 ### 🧭 Current Focus

-- 🌐 Network automation labs with Python, Netmiko, and Nornir
+- 🌐 Network automation with Python, Netmiko, and Nornir
-- 🔐 Security fundamentals & Fortinet FCP Certification
-- ⚙️ Building tools that merge CLI and API workflows
+- ⚙️ Development of robust and innovative systems

 ---